Philippines' President Rodrigo Duterte announces departure from politics | DW | 02.10.2021

 The current mayor of Davao had said last month that she was not planning to run for higher office, adding that she had agreed with her father that only one of them would run.

-Candidate hopefuls have to register by Friday, but withdrawals and substitutions can still be registered until November 15.
+Candidate hopefuls must register by Friday, but withdrawals and substitutions can still be registered until November 15.

-This could leave Duterte the option of a last minute change of heart, mimicking his 11th hour entry into the 2016 elections which he ended up winning in a landslide.
+This could leave Duterte the option of a last-minute change of heart, mimicking his 11th hour entry into the 2016 election which he ended up winning in a landslide.

 ab/wmr (Reuters, AFP, AP)